How do I get better tempo in my Golf Swing

 Relax at Address

-First off, relax when you address the ball.
-Take a deep breath.
+First off, relax when you address the ball and take a deep breath.
 Undo the death grip and tension that comes with it.

 Tension is a major cause of a hurried swing tempo, especially with amateur golfers.
 You should be deliberate with all the actions you take prior to taking your stance and setting the club behind the ball.